akmt14/weather/README.md

 # Weather Data Pipeline

-A project that involved building an automated data pipeline process that pulls weather data from multiple sources & visualizes it.
+A project that involves building an automated data pipeline process to pull daily weather data from multiple sources, transform it & then visualize it.

 ## Pipeline